EmmaKingDev/cv/index.md

 - Currently working as a DevOps Specialist at Accenture
 - Certified AWS Developer
-- Main focus on pipelines, IaC, SRE, kubernetes, test automation
+- Main focus on pipelines, IaC, SRE, Kubernetes, test automation
 - Versitile backgroung from edu. psychology & chemistry to computer science
 - University of Helsinki alumni